GriffinNye22/ShellSimulation/README.md

 displaying menus, executing the required actions for a menu option, retrieving user input where required, sending and receiving messages,and basic file operations on the server side such as getting total records or adding a record.

+Sending and receiving packets on the client-side were both separated into their own respective methods, sendMsg() and receiveMsg(), so as not to clutter the code with a mass of msgsnd() and msgrcv() system calls.
+These methods utilize the polymorphic nature of the message packets and the Liskov Substitution Principle by accepting a template parameter of a defined type: MsgPacket, allowing me to simply pass whatever message packet type needs to be sent or received to these methods, reducing the need to write multiple sendMsg() and receiveMsg() methods with various signatures.
+Sending messages on the server-side behaves in the same manner, however, receiving messages on the server-side utilizes a union packet: SerPacket, which contains fields for all of the possible packet types the server could receive on the message queue.

 From here I began developing diagrams similar to a sequence diagram for the interactions between client and server.
 The first diagram describes the general overall